dotnet/msbuild/documentation/high-level-introduction.md

-# A brief introduction to msbuild (Level 101)
+# A brief introduction to MSBuild (Level 101)

 ## Introduction

-This document aims to be a “101 college” level introduction into msbuild, useful for those coming to msbuild with very little background in how it works.
+This document aims to be a “101 college” level introduction into MSBuild, useful for those coming to MSBuild with very little background in how it works.

-### What is msbuild?
+### What is MSBuild?

-msbuild is a build system commonly used to build .NET projects.
-It is made up the msbuild toolchain itself, and some number of additional files provided by the SDKs which provide platform specific instructions on how to process projects of those types.
+MSBuild is a build system commonly used to build .NET projects.
+It is made up the MSBuild toolchain itself, and some number of additional files provided by the SDKs which provide platform specific instructions on how to process projects of those types.

-msbuild is built up of a few very generic ideas:
+MSBuild is built up of a few very generic ideas:

 - Run a sequence of defined steps based upon input / output files and dependency ordering
 - Store single and groups of values in a global table